-Ok, since summer is in full swing I’m here to condense a bunch of family reunion ideas in case you’re trying to plan the best family reunion.
+Ok, since summer is in full swing I have condensed a bunch of family reunion ideas in case you might be in the midst of trying to plan the best family reunion.

 How to Plan the Perfect Family Reunion